 Saudi Arabia $2tr Aramco vision runs into market reality

-London/Kuwait: Saudi Arabia has said oil giant Saudi Aramco is worth more than $2 trillion (Dh7.34 trillion), enough to consume Apple Inc twice, and still have room for Google parent Alphabet Inc.
+London, Kuwait: Saudi Arabia has said oil giant Saudi Aramco is worth more than $2 trillion, enough to consume Apple Inc. twice, and still have room for Google parent Alphabet Inc.

 Industry executives, analysts and investors told Bloomberg their analysis — based on oil reserves and cash flow projections under different tax scenarios — suggests Aramco is worth no more than half, and maybe as little as a fifth, of that amount.
 This means Saudi Arabia would earn a fraction of the $100 billion implied by its valuation if it sells 5 per cent to the public in 2018, as planned.